zvallarino/phase-3-metaprogramming-mass-assignment-lab/README.md

-# Mass Assignment
+# Mass Assignment Lab

-## Objectives
+## Learning Goals

-1. Use keyword arguments to define an initialize method.
+- Use keyword arguments to define an initialize method
-2. Use mass assignment to metaprogram an initialize method.
+- Use mass assignment to metaprogram an initialize method

 ## Instructions